qumuchegi/chegi-vercel-blog/README.md

 ## deploy

-just execute `vercel --prod`, then can be visit the ths site onlne.
+just execute `vercel --prod`, then can be visit the this site onlne.